Greg Jarvis (musician): Career

 He is currently a professor at Durham College's Media, Art, & Design School where he teaches about music history and the music industry.
 Previously he taught as a senior lecturer in the United Kingdom at London Metropolitan University, and Buckinghamshire New University.

-Jarvis has given talks at institutions including Harvard University, The Juilliard School, The Kerouac School, and the Art Gallery of Ontario.
-He wrote music related articles for the Huffington Post from 2013-2018, and since 2021 has written various cover stories for the international psychedelic rock magazine Second Scene.
+Jarvis has given talks at institutions including Harvard, Oxford, Juilliard, The Kerouac School, and the Art Gallery of Ontario.
+He wrote music related articles for the Huffington Post from 2013-2018.
+Presently in the 2020s, Jarvis writes interviews and cover stories for the international psychedelic rock magazine Second Scene, along with live reviews for the British music magazine Shindig.

-In 2020 the Tate Britain gallery included Jarvis's Come Hell Or High Water LP cover adaptation of an Aubrey Beardsley illustration in their Beardsley exhibition and catalogue, with The Flowers of Hell performing at the opening ceremony, a few weeks prior to London's coronavirus lockdown.
+The Tate Britain gallery included Jarvis's Come Hell Or High Water album cover adaptation of an Aubrey Beardsley illustration in their Beardsley exhibition and catalogue, with The Flowers of Hell performing at the opening ceremony, a few weeks prior to London's first coronavirus lockdown in 2020.

-Musical History
+Musical history

 Prior to the Flowers of Hell, Jarvis played on Prague's underground music scene in the 1990s, in Moscow rockabilly group Merzky Beat, and in The Red Stripes in the early 2000s (a London based comedy-reggae White Stripes tribute act he formed with drummer Guri Hummelsund.)
 "We stopped (The Red Stripes) when it started getting crazy big with Peel, the NME, BBC6, The Face, Duran Duran and some peripheral members of The Clash and The Sex Pistols getting into it.
 We signed to a Universal imprint, met The Wailers in a medieval fortress in Serbia, shot a video in Africa and felt we had to kill it before we became too known for it," Jarvis said reflecting in a 2015 Irish interview.

 Jarvis produced, composed, and performed on an album of Northern Soul covers and originals by Emma Wilkinson, whom he managed after she won the 2001 Stars In Their Eyes TV talent series performing Dusty Springfield's ‘Son Of A Preacher Man’.

 He founded the Flowers of Hell in London in 2002 as a studio project, growing it into a live group in 2005 recruiting bandmates Abi Fry (later of British Sea Power and Bat For Lashes), Guri Hummelsund, Ruth Barlow, Steve Head, and Owen James.
 He returned to Canada in 2007 and formed another branch of the group, expanding its line up to encompass musicians living in both Toronto and London.
 He composes many of the pieces performed by the band, and is its main guitarist.